winglang/wing/README.md

 Immutable data is data that is capture-able from preflight safely into inflight.
 All primitive types are immutable (`bool`, `str`, `num`, and `nil`).
 Resources are also immutable by design and can be captured into inflight.
-Container types and structs of primitive types and resources are also immutable.
+Immutable container types (`map`, `set` and `list`) as well as structs of immutable types are also immutable.

 Optionality modifier `?` applied to any type does not change the mutability of the underlying type.
 Read more about optionality in its section below.

 Re-assignment to variables that are defined with `let` is not allowed in Wing.
-Re-assignment to class fields is allowed if field is accessed through the "this" keyword in class method definitions and it's marked with `rw`.
+Re-assignment to class fields is allowed if field is marked with `rw`.
 Examples in the class section below.

 `rw` is available in the body of class declarations.
 Assigning `rw` to immutables of the same type is allowed.